 China says it conducted military exercise around Taiwan to warn U.S.

-BEIJING, May 25 (Reuters) - China's military said on Wednesday it recently conducted a military exercise around Taiwan as a "serious warning" to interactions between the United States and Taiwan, Chinese state media reported.
+BEIJING, May 25 (Reuters) - China's military said on Wednesday it recently conducted an exercise around Taiwan as a "solemn warning" against its "collusion" with the United States, Chinese state media reported.

+U.S. President Joe Biden angered China on Monday by appearing to signal a change in a U.S. policy of "strategic ambiguity" on Taiwan by saying the United States would get involved militarily if China were to attack the island.

+But he said on Tuesday there was no change to U.S. policy.

 ((LunTian.Yew@thomsonreuters.com;))